smartcat-labs/GenQ/README.md

 </p>

 <!--- BADGES: END --->
-# Product to Query
+# GenQ

-Generate realistic user queries from product text.
+🤖 ✨ 🔍 Generate precise, realistic user-focused search queries from product text 🛒 🚀 📊

 ## Introduction
-This project contains the fine-tuned model product2query.
+This project contains the scripts used to creaate the fine-tuned model GenQ.
-The fine-tuned model has been specifically designed to generate high-quality queries for e-commerce products, achieving improved performance compared to the base model.
+This model has been specifically designed to generate high-quality queries for e-commerce products, achieving improved performance compared to the base model.

 This repository serves as a comprehensive resource for:

 **Data Preprocessing**: Scripts and utilities for preparing the dataset used in fine-tuning, ensuring a robust and effective training process.

 **Model Fine-Tuning**: Code and configurations for fine-tuning the base model on the customized dataset.

 **Performance Insights**: Configurations and examples showcasing the model's performance improvements and applications.

-By leveraging the fine-tuned product2query model, e-commerce platforms can enhance search quality and generate more relevant queries tailored to their products.
+By leveraging the GenQ model, e-commerce platforms can enhance search quality and generate more relevant queries tailored to their products.
 Whether you're looking to understand the data preparation process, fine-tune your own model, or integrate this solution into your workflow, this repository has you covered.

 ## Table of Contents
 - [Introduction](#introduction)